eastgenomics/eggd_conductor/README.md

 **Required keys in the top level of the config include**:

 - `demultiplex` (boolean): if true, run bcl2fastq to generate fastqs
-- `users` (dict): DNAnexus users to add to output project and access level to be granted
+- `users` (dict): DNAnexus users to add to output project and access level to be granted, valid permission levels may be found [here]( project-permissions).
 - `executables` (dict): each key should be the workflow or app id, with it's value being a dictionary (see below for example)

 **Optional keys in top level of config include**: